 If the security feature is active, enter the password and press the [ENT] key to enter the User Program.
-See the SECUR submenu section of this chapter on page 36 for more information on the security feature.
+See the SECUR submenu section on page 41 of this chapter for more information on the security feature.

 1.7 Entering Channel Data